 If you don’t have a food processor, simply add everything to a bowl and whisk to combine.
 Simple!

 Be sure to store the spice blend in an airtight container and keep it in a cool, dry location in your pantry.
 It should keep fresh for 6 to 8 months, and possibly longer.
 I can’t say exactly how long, because it depends on how fresh your spices are.

 You can continue to use the Creole spice after that time, but it does lose flavor as time goes on.
 Also, humidity can cause the blend to clump.
 If that happens, you’ll want to make a fresh batch of the Creole seasoning recipe.

 I have an entire section of this site devoted to homemade spice blends, but some of the popular favorites are Montreal Seasoning, homemade chili seasoning, lemon pepper, (it’s SO good on chicken, fish and veggies!), and my personal favorite blend… blackening seasoning.
 Enjoy!

 This post, first published on Kevin is Cooking Oct.
 16, 2017, was updated with new content on Dec.
 17, 2021.

 Homemade Creole Seasoning

-- Add all the ingredients to a food processor and pulse several times to combine and store in an airtight container.
+- Add all the ingredients to a spice grinder or food processor and pulse several times to combine and store in an airtight container.